TL;DR: In this guide to influencer marketing strategy, we explain the 5 steps brands must take to create successful influencer campaigns.

 - For sales or leads campaigns, check opt-ins, sign-ins and new sales.

-Influencer marketing strategy has no set formula
+The guide to influencer marketing strategy has no set formula